xdv/divvy-dev-portal/content/concepts/issued-currencies/freezes.md

 # Freezing Issued Currencies

-XRP is not an issued currency.
-XRP is the only native asset on the XRP Ledger and is required in order to conduct transactions on the XRP Ledger.
-XRP is counterparty free, meaning that when someone holds XRP, they are not holding a liability, they are holding the actual currency, XRP.
-Due to this fact, _**<u>XRP CANNOT be frozen by any entity or individual</u>**_.
+XDV is not an issued currency.
+XDV is the only native asset on the XDV Ledger and is required in order to conduct transactions on the XDV Ledger.
+XDV is counterparty free, meaning that when someone holds XDV, they are not holding a liability, they are holding the actual currency, XDV.
+Due to this fact, _**<u>XDV CANNOT be frozen by any entity or individual</u>**_.

-All non-XRP currencies can be represented in the XRP Ledger as issued currencies.
+All non-XDV currencies can be represented in the XDV Ledger as issued currencies.
 These issued currencies (sometimes called "issuances" or "IOUs") are tracked in accounting relationships, called "trust lines," between addresses.
 Issued currencies are typically considered as liabilities from one perspective and assets from the other, so the balance of a trust line is negative or positive depending on which side you view it from.
-Any address may freely issue (non-XRP) currencies, limited only by how much other addresses are willing to hold.
+Any address may freely issue (non-XDV) currencies, limited only by how much other addresses are willing to hold.

-In certain cases, to meet regulatory requirements, or while investigating suspicious activity, an exchange or gateway may want to quickly freeze non-XRP issued currency balances.
+In certain cases, to meet regulatory requirements, or while investigating suspicious activity, an exchange or gateway may want to quickly freeze non-XDV issued currency balances.

-**Tip:** No one can freeze XRP.
+**Tip:** No one can freeze XDV.

 There are three settings related to freezes: